Scientific name: Drosophila suzukii

 How Can We Stop It?

 Spotted wing drosophila occur throughout Washington.
-To reduce damage, home gardeners and farmers may use pesticide treatments, apply physical barriers, sanitize their gardens, and reduce adjacent alternative hosts such as Himalayan blackberry.
+To reduce damage, home gardeners and farmers may use pesticides, apply physical barriers, sanitize their gardens, and reduce adjacent alternative hosts such as Himalayan blackberry.

 What Are Its Characteristics?